Introduction

 3. Researchers should update documents as needed, as well as maintaining project-specific metadata (e.g. lab notes, logbooks, code/syntax/scripts for cleaning and analysing the data, codebooks etc.) throughout the research lifecycle.

-5. Researchers are expected to determine the appropriate facilities, systems and tools for effective research data management, seeking advice from ITVO, TO3 and the FGB research data stewards as required.
+5. Researchers are expected to determine the appropriate facilities, systems and tools for effective research data & software management, seeking advice from ITVO, TO3 and the FGB research data stewards as required.

-7. Research data must be archived according the local FGB implementation of the DSW National Guidelines on Archiving.5
+7. Research data must be archived according the local FGB implementation of the DSW National Guidelines on Archiving.7

 Department heads

-1. Department heads6 are ultimately responsible for the data collected by researchers in their department.
-In addition to supporting the management of research data when researchers terminate their employment at VU Amsterdam (as described in the VU RDM policy under Responsibilities, articles 2 and 7):
+1. Department heads8 are ultimately responsible for the data collected by researchers in their department.
+In addition to supporting the management of research data when researchers terminate their employment at VU Amsterdam (as described in the VU Research Data and Software Management Policy (Version 3.0, 17-12-2024) under Responsibilities, article 9):

 1. Departments heads will represent the “data owner” in documentation where a specific individual must be named, such as on data classification forms;